Ohio GOP Sen. Rob Portman announces he’s retiring, creating an open seat in 2022

 “This is a tough time to be in public service,” he added.

-The announcement by Portman, who first came to Congress as a House member in 1993 and later served as President George W. Bush’s budget director, comes after Sen. Patrick J. Toomey, a Republican from neighboring Pennsylvania, also announced his retirement as of 2022.
+The surprise announcement by Portman, who first came to Congress as a House member in 1993 and later served as President George W. Bush’s budget director, follows the similar decision by Sen. Patrick J. Toomey, a Republican from neighboring Pennsylvania, to decline to seek a third term in 2022.

+Portman’s decision set off a flurry of public consideration on both sides of the aisle.

+Rep. Tim Ryan, who is the best-known among potential Democratic candidates, tweeted that he was “looking seriously” at running and included a donation link.
+He made a brief and unsuccessful bid for the Democratic presidential nomination in 2020.

+The prohibitive favorite on the Republican side, if he chooses to run, is Rep. Jim Jordan, a Trump devotee who is well liked by the GOP base and is a known commodity for his near-daily appearances on Fox News.
+Jordan had no immediate comment on whether he would consider running.

+Jordan, whose support of Trump was so fierce and provocative that he received the Medal of Freedom in the waning days of the administration, would be a departure from the more mild-mannered Portman.

+Elected to the Senate in the 2010 tea party wave, Portman is a staunch fiscal conservative, but his genial demeanor has long made him appear more moderate compared with some of his fiery GOP colleagues.
+However, even as he distanced himself from Trump’s more incendiary rhetoric, he was a dependable vote for Trump during the former president’s single term.

-While Ohio sided with Trump at the top of the ticket in 2016 and 2020, its other senator is liberal Democrat Sherrod Brown.
-Democrats will see the vacancy as another opportunity to bolster their razor-thin majority in the 2022 midterms.
+For Democrats, the vacancy will serve as an opportunity to bolster their razor-thin majority in the 2022 midterm election.
 And for Republicans, the election could be an early test of whether the party’s now-dominant Trumpian wing can defeat the establishment Republicans who represented the state before the former president’s candidacy.

-Elected to the Senate in the 2010 tea party wave, Portman is a staunch fiscal conservative, but his mild demeanor has long made him appear more moderate compared with some of his fiery GOP colleagues.
-He was a dependable vote for Trump during the former president’s single term.
+With its aging, mostly White population, Ohio has trended more conservative in recent years and has become a steeper climb for Democrats who in the 1980s and 1990s fared well in the state.

+“The Ohio Democratic Party is dead, they’re inept, incompetent, they cannot and do not win races,” Bliss said.

-As Portman lamented divisions in the Senate, former Ohio Democratic Party chairman David Pepper called him out for not doing more during his time in the Senate to fight back against the vitriol.
+As Portman lamented divisions in the Senate, former Ohio Democratic Party chairman David Pepper called him out, accusing him of not doing more during his time in the Senate to fight back against the vitriol.

 “Those who could have made it a better environment, like Senator Portman, spent 10 years cowering and allowing it to become what it is now,” Pepper tweeted.
 But he also warned that Democrats “will need a strong candidate to keep the far right from winning this.”

-Among those who may run for Portman’s seat include Trump ally Rep. Jim Jordan and former Ohio treasurer Josh Mandel, who ran for the Senate in 2012 and lost to Brown.

-Portman’s withdrawal means two perennial swing-state targets will have high profile Senate races in 2022.
+Portman’s withdrawal means two perennial swing-state targets, Ohio and Pennsylvania, will have high-profile Senate races in 2022.
+Wisconsin also may host a nationally watched race as Democrats angle to unseat GOP Sen. Ron Johnson.

 Already, in Pennsylvania, Lt.
 Gov. John Fetterman, a Democrat, has kicked off a formidable exploratory Senate campaign, raising more than $1 million in just two weeks.